RigidSeine/chat-less/chat-less_notes.md

 ## Spread
 - `...myArray` - copies and returns the elements of the array for use.
 - **Warning**: Usage of spread on large arrays can lead to stack overflows and not the good kind.

+## Parentheses Instead Of Curly Braces (For Callback Functions)
+- Usually you open callback functions with curly braces `{}`, but if you use parentheses `()`, it's a short form for returning what's enclosed.

 # What the Hell is a Socket?
 - According to the (Socket.IO website)[https://socket.io/docs/v4/how-it-works/], it's a bidirectional channel between a Socket.IO server (Node.js) and Socket.IO client (browser, Node.js) established with a **Websocket connection** whenever possible, and will use HTTP long-polling as fallback.
 So it's a **websocket** that resorts to HTTP long-polling as a last resort for transporting data.